JosephDuffy/Yarn-Ball/README.md

 ## Installation

-Yarn Ball will be available via the [Chrome Web Store](https://chrome.google.com/webstore/detail/yarn-ball/hnoheojfnfoadajfnopmabmpcgmlkmlg), addons.mozilla.org, and the Safari Extensions Gallery.
+Yarn Ball will be available via the [Chrome Web Store](https://chrome.google.com/webstore/detail/yarn-ball/hnoheojfnfoadajfnopmabmpcgmlkmlg), [Mozilla Addons](https://addons.mozilla.org/it/firefox/addon/yarn-ball), and the Safari Extensions Gallery.
 The README will be updated with links as they become available.

 ## Development